-The Pacific Northwest also serves as a shipping point for crude oil export from Vancouver, BC, Grays Harbor, WA, and Tacoma, WA to markets in California and across the Pacific region, primarily Asia through Puget Sound and Strait of Juan de Fuca (Figure 4-2) (Jensen & Pilkey-Jarvis, 2012).
-This potential increase in tanker traffic in the Strait has caused multiple stakeholders in the region, including the Makah Tribe and Puget Sound Partnership, to commission a risk study from a team of scientists at George Washington University called the Vessel Traffic Risk Assessment (VTRA).
-The purpose of VTRA is to develop a geographic profile for oil spill risk simulation using 2010 vessel traffic data (Hass, 2013; van Dorp, 2013).
-The study's final report will describe the analysis results of the geographic profiles of 2005 and 2010 oil spills by vessel type and location stated in Table 4-4.
-The study will analyze the increased traffic due to Gateway and Kinder Morgan's pipeline proposals to ship Canadian crude oil products from British Columbia to Asian markets as well as the increased re-shipment inside Puget Sound waters by barges (Hass, 2013).
+The Pacific Northwest also serves as a shipping gateway for crude oil export from the ports of Vancouver, BC, Grays Harbor, WA, and Tacoma, WA, to markets in California and across the Pacific region (primarily Asia) through Puget Sound and Strait of Juan de Fuca (Figure 4-2) (Jensen & Pilkey-Jarvis, 2012).
+This potential increase in barge and tanker traffic in the Strait has caused multiple stakeholders in the region, including the Makah Tribe and Puget Sound Partnership, to commission a risk study by George Washington University.
+The purpose of this study, called the Vessel Traffic Risk Assessment (VTRA), is to develop a geographic profile for oil spill risk simulation using 2010 vessel traffic data (Hass, 2013; van Dorp, 2013).
+The report will analyze geographic profiles of 2005 and 2010 oil spills by vessel type and location, summarized in Table 4-4.
+It will consider the increased traffic due to Gateway and Kinder Morgan's pipeline proposals to ship Canadian crude oil products from British Columbia to Asian markets, as well as the increased reshipment inside Puget Sound waters by barges (Hass, 2013).
 The study's initial report is due in August 2013.